mrYakamoto/db-drill-address-book-schema/README.md

 ##Learning Competencies

 * Design database schema from problem data
-* Model a one-to-many relationship in a relational database
+* Model a many-to-many relationship in a relational database

 ##Summary